wp-plugins/plugnedit/readme.txt

 <a href="http://coding.smashingmagazine.com/2009/06/02/fixed-vs-fluid-vs-elastic-layout-whats-the-right-one-for-you/" target="_blank" >Responsive, Adaptive & Fixed design </a>

-<BR>The Visual HTML Editor does not replace the WordPress editor, PlugNedit places a button on your editor page and gives a second choice of which editor to use.<BR><BR>
+The Visual HTML Editor does not replace the WordPress editor, PlugNedit places a button on your editor page and gives a second choice of which editor to use.<BR><BR>

 Page Layout is Like Desktop Publishing Software, includes Inline CKEditor HTML editor provided for greater formatting.